All Trends

 In Turkey, hair transplants are a $1 billion industry, serving patients primarily from the Middle East, Europe, and the U.S. (where, in the latter case, prohibitively high costs lead some men to venture farther afield for the procedure).
 Getting the surgery performed abroad may also help some men feel more comfortable with the recovery, knowing their friends and acquaintances won't see them with their heads bandaged.

 And at the same time, the rise in popularity of head hair transplants has caused a skewed perception of what is a normal amount of hair at a given age.
-This skewed perception, in turn, widens the gap between reality and expectations, so there’s more pressure to get a hair transplant.
+This skewed perception, in turn, widens the gap between reality and expectations, so there’s more pressure to get a transplant.

 Style-conscious men drive hair texturing movement